- What is Lung Cancer (Squamous Cell Carcinoma of the Lung)

 - Chest x-ray: lung cancer may be seen on chest x-ray as a solitary pulmonary nodule or mass.
 As many as 80% of solitary pulmonary nodules (

-- CT scanning: this is more accurate than chest x-ray, and may be particularly useful in identification of lymph node involvement.
+- CT: this is more accurate than chest x-ray, and may be particularly useful in identification of lymph node involvement.
 See the example image below.

 - PET scanningcan help to distinguish between benign and malignant solitary pulmonary nodules seen on chest x-ray.
 PET scanning may also be used in the assessment of nodal spread and metastatic disease.